AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 Values:

 * 0 - Appears following routine periodic logging.
-* 1 - Appears following a boot or a user-initiated change on the PicoBrew website, and seems to result in a ksget call.
+* 1 - Appears following a boot or a user-initiated change on the PicoBrew web interface, and seems to result in a ksget call.

 With a boot, the response is always "#1#" and is always followed by a "ksget" call.